coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

 Fig.1 SpO2 at boot time
 ![Fig.1 SpO2 at boot time](fingerOffOn.png)

-Fig.2 SpO2 by breath taking
+Fig.2 SpO2 drops by breath holding
 ![Fig.2 SpO2 by breath taking](stopBreath.png)

 ## about SpO2 and pulse oximeter